Saab heads for scrapyard as long rescue quest fails

 Long-time Saab employee Stefan Karlsson said he feared for the future of the whole region where the company is based.

+"We have had a long time to prepare ourselves for this, but when it happens it still hits you," he said.

 "I know there will be much unemployment.
 Then there's other issues, like exclusion and segregation.
 It will be a fight for jobs.
-It will have a massive impact," he said.
+It will have a massive impact."

 Saab presented its first prototype in 1947 after moving out of aeronautical engineering and built a small, loyal following.